Heber–Overgaard, Arizona: 20th century

 In the year 1900, when Kristen Kristensen "Chris" Overgaard was 19 years old, he moved to the United States with the intention of earning his living in the lumber mill business.
-He was born March 23, 1881, the second son of a Danish family, in a little danish town called Veddum, in Aalborg County, Denmark.
-After two or three years in Nebraska, he returned to Denmark were he became a carpenter.
+He was born March 23, 1881, the second son of a Danish family, in a little Danish town called Veddum, in Aalborg County, Denmark.
+After two or three years in Nebraska, he returned to Denmark where he became a carpenter.
 Before he left Denmark again in 1910, he owned a sawmill in Solbjerg, Aalborg County, Denmark.
 Before Chris Overgaard's time in Overgaard Camp (later Overgaard Village), Navajo County, Arizona, he lived in and owned a sawmill in Keystone, South Dakota.
-From South Dakota, Chris moved to Arizona, "lured by the lush stands of Ponderosa".
-Modular mill pieces were hauled by train to nearby Holbrook, and then transported by wagon to "Overgaard’s stop".
+His first wife Jensine Kirstine Dehn died in October 1930.
+In 1931 he married Lilian Hansen, born in Lincoln Township, Johnson County, Nebraska January 17, 1904.
+In 1935 Chris Overgaard he broke up the sawmill in Keystone.
+From South Dakota, Chris Overgaard moved to Arizona in 1936, "lured by the lush stands of Ponderosa".
+Modular mill pieces were hauled by train to nearby Holbrook, and then transported by wagon to "Overgaard's stop".
 Originally called "Oklahoma Flats", the town later changed its name in honor of Mr. Overgaard.
 The sawmill was assembled across SR 260 from the present day "Overgaard Food Center".
 Mr. Overgaard ran the sawmill until financial reversals resulted in its sale.
-He then moved with his wife, Lillian, to Ripley Ohio, and lived to the age of 85.
+He then moved with his wife, Lillian and there son Chris Lee born in April 1939, to Ripley Ohio, and he lived to the age of 85.
 The sawmill was eventually replaced by a senior center that was later lost in the Rodeo–Chediski Fire in the summer of 2002.
 The "Rim Country Senior/Community Center" has since been rebuilt.
 The post office in Overgaard was established on October 14, 1938.
 William T. Shockley served as the first postmaster in 1938, followed by Christ Overgaard in 1939.